 In 2016, Toni once again single-handedly Catered for ANZAC Day morning tea at the Australian Ambassador’s residence in Rome.

-In 2016 she also began working for Eating Europe Food Tours beginning as a guide and translator for the Cooking with Nonna classes, and then as a guide for their Food Tours in Trastevere, Rome, which she still does.
+In 2016 she also began working for Eating Europe Food Tours beginning as a guide and translator for the Cooking with Nonna classes, and then as a guide for their Food Tours in the neighbourhoods of Trastevere and Prati.
+Toni also offers private, tailor made Food Tours in Rome.

-Toni moved to Rome in 2013, and she still decorates cakes and caters for special events.
-She can sometimes be found at trade fairs as a ‘special guest’, acting as Master of Ceremonies for various company events, or speaking as a special guest.
-She is currently working on a series of Youtube videos to accomapny her blog posts.
+Toni can sometimes be found at trade fairs as a ‘special guest’, acting as Master of Ceremonies for various company events, or speaking as a special guest.
+She has created a series of YouTube videos to accompany her blog posts.
 Toni has also recently filmed a pilot episode for TV in English involving a foodie day in Rome, from breakfast to an evening aperitivo at the prestigious Hotel de Russie.

 Toni has two children, Annabella born in 2000 and Joseph born in 2004.